roslovets/Live-Script-to-Markdown-Converter/README.md

 # Requirements

    -  MATLAB R2020b or later
-   -  [livescript2markdown: MATLAB's live scripts to markdown](https://www.mathworks.com/matlabcentral/fileexchange/73993) (will be installed automatically with toolbox)
+   -  [livescript2markdown: MATLAB's live scripts to markdown](https://www.mathworks.com/matlabcentral/fileexchange/73993) addon (will be installed automatically with toolbox)

 # How to install

-Download **LiveScriptToMarkdownConverter.mltbx** from the [latest release](https://github.com/roslovets/livescript2markdown/releases/latest) and open it in MATLAB.
+Download **Live.Script.To.Markdown.Converter.mltbx** from the [latest release](https://github.com/roslovets/livescript2markdown/releases/latest) and open it in MATLAB.

 # How to use